-EYFS KS 1 Lk (S2 UKS2 Cycle B Evolution and Inheritance recognise variation in different species (e.g. dogs, horses) recognise that offspring have some of the features of their parents recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents recognise that animals have to compete for food describe how animals avoid predators (e.g. speed, camouflage) describe how animals and plants are adapted to their environments identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution explain how being well adapted to an environment means an organism is more likely to survive explain that animals which are better adapted to an environment are more likely to survive, reproduce and pass on characteristics to their offspring meaning the animal species will gradually change and evolve (giraffe with the tallest neck could reach more leaves to feed on) recognise that living things have changed over time and that fossils provide information about living things that inhabited the Earth millions of years ago explain why we do not have a complete fossil record describe the story of the peppered moth and how this provides evidence for natural selection explain how antibiotic resistant bacteria provide evidence for natural selection explain how antibiotic resistant bacteria (e.g. antibiotic resistant bacteria and pesticide resistant insects) explain how the introduction of a new species to an isolated environment can effect native species (e.g. Dodo, Kakapo or Stephen's Island wren) compare the ideas of Darwin and Lamarck on evolution Vocabulary variety, variation, offspring, species, competition, adapt, adaptation, reproduce, survive, evolve, fossil record, gills, blubber, moulting, long neck, hooves, eyelashes, tails, generation
+EYFS KS1 LKS2 UKS2 Cycle B Evolution and Inheritance recognise variation in different species (e.g. dogs, horses) recognise that offspring have some of the features of their parents recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents recognise that animals have to compete for food describe how animals avoid predators (e.g. speed, camouflage) describe how animals and plants are adapted to their environments identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution explain how being well adapted to an environment means an organism is more likely to survive explain that animals which are better adapted to an environment are more likely to survive, reproduce and pass on characteristics to their offspring meaning the animal species will gradually change and evolve (giraffe with the tallest neck could reach more leaves to feed on) recognise that living things have changed over time and that fossils provide information about living things that inhabited the Earth millions of years ago explain why we do not have a complete fossil record describe the story of the peppered moth and how this provides evidence for natural selection explain how antibiotic resistant bacteria provide evidence for natural selection explain why we can see evidence for natural selection in fast reproducing organisms like bacteria (e.g. antibiotic resistant bacteria and pesticide resistant insects) explain how the introduction of a new species to an isolated environment can effect native species (e.g. Dodo, Kokopo or Stephen's Isiand wren) compare the ideas of Darwin and Lamarck on evolution Vocabulary variety, variation, offspring, species, competition, adapt, adaptation, reproduce, survive, evolve, fossil record, gills, blubber, moulting, long neck, hooves, eyelashes, tails, generation

-EYFS KS1 LKS2 UKS2 Cycle A & B Cycle A Cycle B Understanding the world Wild Weather Weather Art Seasonal Changes They will begin to understand some important processes and changes in the natural world around them, including seasons and changing states of matter.
-My World Seasonal changes / Autumn Forest school - rhymes and forest school displays Animals Around the World Understanding processes - seasons and changes of matter, freezing and melting ice Understanding climates / pollution / climate change - create small world greenhouse.
+EYFS KS1 LKS2 UKS2 Cycle A & B Cycle A Cycle B Understanding the world Wild Weather Weather Art Seasonal Changes Forest School Seasons Daily calendar and weather with BBC weather check My World Seasonal changes / Autumn Forest school displays Animals Around the World Understanding processes - seasons and changes of matter, freezing and melting ice Understanding climates / pollution / climate change - create small world greenhouse.
 Enrichment Opportunities Spring walk Music and Drama Reciting Spring poems Spring songs Observe changes across the four seasons.
 Observe and describe weather associated with the seasons and how day length varies.
 Observe changes across the four seasons.
 Observe and describe weather associated with the seasons and how day length varies.
 Observe and name a variety of sources of light, including electric lights, flames and the Sun.
-Associate shadows with a light source being blocked by something. ulary When will it be Spring Autumn leaves rhyme Signs of Winter rain, snow, storm, thunder, lightning, warm, cold, forecast, summer, autumn, spring, winter, seasons, strength, direction Vocabulary Vocabulary
+Associate shadows with a light source being blocked by something.

+oulary Literacy Texts Reception When will it be Spring Autumn leaves rhyme Signs of Winter rain, snow, storm, thunder, lightning, warm, cold, forecast, summer, autumn, spring, winter, seasons, strength, direction Vocab Vocabulary